FahimFaqiri/project-react-webapp/README.md

 * My vision for this project is to use it as my base template for my future online webstore.

-* This project is completed the main components are created, the dynamic effect is in place.
-And the footer and navbar are also done if you want to check out this project click on the link! *** https://angry-rosalind-9ae72b.netlify.app ***
+* This project is almost completed, im still only missing the proper linking to different sections of the project but this will be implemented soon.
+If you wanna check out this project then click the link! *** https://angry-rosalind-9ae72b.netlify.app ***